-For example, HostPapa even has a one-on-one training session that you can book for free.
+For example, HostPapa even has a one-on-one training session (with all plans except the Start) that you can book for free.

 The website hosting business is notorious for upsell attempts.
 Some are tolerable, some are terrible, and some are straight-up annoying.
 Knowing about them is essential if you don’t want your pockets emptied without even knowing about it.

 Let’s just quickly run through what you see most often:

 - If you choose a shorter billing period, you will get a higher price a month;